 A confirmation message will let you know that your details have been submitted …

-It can take anywhere from a few moments to a day or two for nameserver changes to start taking effect.
-DNS servers world-wide will be notified of the address changes and begin pointing online users to the correct domain URL on your web hosting server.
+It can take anywhere from a few moments to a day or two for changes to nameservers to start taking effect.
+DNS servers world-wide will be notified of the address changes and begin pointing online users to your domain.
 If you experience any problems, contact your host for support.

 Checking Your Nameservers